-After reading about this story in two separate books, for the earlier part of 2021, I closely studied Jesse Reiser’s Modena Cemetery drawing while reading a second-hand copy of Aldo Rossi’s Rizzoli monograph for additional insight into the master architect’s methods.
+I studied Jesse Reiser’s Modena Cemetery drawing while reading Aldo Rossi’s Rizzoli monograph for additional insight.
 In the Modena Cemetery, the two figural objects arrayed along a strong central axis are the truncated cone (communal grave) and the square (ossuary).
 In Jesse Reiser’s drawing, these two figures are rendered in the signature red colors of Aldo Rossi rather than the bright and American Day-Glo colors.
-The square ossuary, rendered with a 45-degree angle cast shadows, fictionally illustrated the cube to be a thin and hollow shell, unlike the constructed reality which has a thick envelope loaded with circulation and program.
+The square ossuary, rendered with a 45-degree angle cast shadows, is fictionally illustrated as if the cube is a thin and hollow shell —unlike the constructed reality which has a thick envelope loaded with circulation and program.
 Studying Jesse Reiser’s drawing of the Modena Cemetery made me better understand RUR’s obsession with figural objects with intense presence.
-For example, the Taipei Pop Music Center with its three figures suspended on a flowing and elevated surface plane –to me is a quotation of the Modena Cemetery and its figural objects floating on an irregular grid.
+For example, the Taipei Pop Music Center with its three figures suspended on a flowing and elevated surface plane appears to be a quotation of the Modena Cemetery and its figural objects floating on an irregular grid.
 The cube building in the Taipei Pop Music Center is also along a strong axis (this time east/west not north/south) and quotes the ossuary cube of the Modena Cemetery.
-Just as Aldo Rossi’s ossuary cube stressed a surface reading instead of a solid mass, Jesse Reiser’s Taipei Pop Music Center cube emphasizes a surface reading by differentiating each elevation with new surface treatments and articulations.
+Just as Aldo Rossi’s ossuary cube stressed a surface reading instead of a solid mass, Jesse Reiser’s Taipei Pop Music Center cube emphasizes a surface reading by differentiating each elevation with different surface treatments and articulations.